-Oursky was commissioned by a client to develop a Machine Learning algorithm to predict NBA game result.
-To achieve this goal, we build a tailor-made machine learning model to make predictions for NBA games.
-To be specific, the model is able to predict the probability of each team winning an NBA game, as well as presenting the rationale behind the predictions.
-We were able to out-perform several other published models and predictions on FiveThirtyEight in both backtesting of NBA season (>67%) and in the first season of production use (>80%).
+Oursky was commissioned by a client to develop a machine learning-based algorithm to predict NBA game results.
+To achieve this goal, we built a tailored machine learning model to make predictions for NBA games – that is, predicting the probability of each team winning an NBA game, as well as presenting the rationale behind the predictions.
+We were able to outperform several other published models and predictions on FiveThirtyEight in both backtesting of NBA season (>67%) and in the first season of production use (>80%).

-Through this case study, we will also illustrate how a typical AI project works from scratch.
+Through this case study, we will also illustrate how a typical artificial intelligence (AI) project works.

-Making predictions and forecasting is one of the top machine learning applications.
+Predictions and forecasts are some of the main applications of machine learning.
 By using statistical models and algorithms, machine learning can predict possible outcomes and trends.
-Many previous cases show that machine learning can help make stock prediction, forecast sales of business and finance, and even improve patient care by predicting health conditions.
+Many previous cases show that machine learning can help predict stock markets, forecast sales, and even improve patient care by predicting health conditions.

-We decided to try applying machine learning on making game result predictions for NBA.
-NBA is one of the most popular sports league in the world, it is not surprising that the worldwide NBA lovers are eager to know who will be the champion in the NBA seasons.
+We decided to apply machine learning on predicting NBA game results.
+NBA is one of the most popular sports league in the world, so it is not surprising that NBA fans would be eager to know who will win in the NBA season.
 If accurate predictions on NBA game results could be done by utilizing machine learning, it will help create more excitement and engagement for NBA fans all over the world.

 The two main objectives of this project are: